JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

-FUNCTION SetTextEx OVERLOAD (BYVAL nStart AS LONG, BYVAL nEnd AS LONG, BYREF wszText AS WSTRING) AS DWORD FUNCTION SetTextEx OVERLOAD (BYVAL nPos AS LONG, BYREF strText AS STRING) AS DWORD FUNCTION SetTextEx OVERLOAD (BYVAL nPos AS LONG, BYREF wszText AS WSTRING) AS DWORD
+FUNCTION SetTextEx OVERLOAD (BYVAL nStart AS LONG, BYVAL nEnd AS LONG, BYREF wszText AS WSTRING) AS DWORD FUNCTION SetTextEx OVERLOAD (BYVAL nPos AS LONG, BYREF strText AS STRING) AS DWORD FUNCTION SetTextEx OVERLOAD (BYVAL nPos AS LONG, BYREF wszText AS WSTRING) AS DWORD FUNCTION InsertText OVERLOAD (BYVAL nPos AS LONG, BYREF strText AS STRING) AS DWORD FUNCTION InsertText OVERLOAD (BYVAL nPos AS LONG, BYREF wszText AS WSTRING) AS DWORD FUNCTION ReplaceText OVERLOAD (BYVAL nStart AS LONG, BYVAL nEnd AS LONG, BYREF strText AS STRING) AS DWORD FUNCTION ReplaceText OVERLOAD (BYVAL nStart AS LONG, BYVAL nEnd AS LONG, BYREF wszText AS WSTRING) AS DWORD
 ```
 | Parameter  | Description |
 | ---------- | ----------- |